watch-devtube/web/README.md

 ## How to contribute content?

-You can contribute channels, speakers, and tags in [watch-devtube/contrib](https://github.com/watch-devtube/contrib) repo.
+You can contribute channels and speakers in [watch-devtube/contrib](https://github.com/watch-devtube/contrib) repo.